Instant games on Telegram, TikTok and Messenger

 This is the highest-leverage part of the layer, because the game lives where the social graph already is.

-- Telegram has become a genuine games platform.
-Titles run inside chats and channels, share virally through groups, and increasingly plug into Telegram-native payments and identity.
-For a social or competitive casual game, the in-chat loop — challenge a friend, share a score, jump back in — is a growth engine you don’t get on a store.
+- Telegram is a genuine games platform at the API level, not by analogy: its own bot documentation states that bots “can offer their users HTML5 games to play solo or to compete against each other in groups and one-on-one chats”, with a built-in share button that posts the game and the player’s best score into a chat.
+For a social or competitive casual game, that in-chat loop — challenge a friend, share a score, jump back in — is a growth engine you don’t get on a store.

-- TikTok pushes instant games into the feed and the in-app experience, putting a playable in front of an enormous, attention-rich audience with zero install friction.
-The mechanic here is discovery-at-scale: the game is one more thing to tap in a session people are already in.
+- TikTok pushes instant games into the feed and the in-app experience.
+TikTok’s developer documentation describes mini games as launching “directly in TikTok without downloading them”, compatible with both Android and iOS, and already live in markets including the US, Japan, Indonesia, Turkey, Saudi Arabia, Thailand, Brazil, Malaysia, the Philippines and Vietnam.
+The mechanic is discovery-at-scale: the game is one more thing to tap in a session people are already in.

 Web game portals: Poki, CrazyGames, itch.io